aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 catkin
 ^^^^^^

-Catkin only cares about Python code declared in using setuptools (that includes standard Python code, SWIG ...).
+Catkin only deals with Python using standard setuptools (and can therefore deal with standard Python code, SWIG ...).
 Just write your ``setup.py`` and then call the following macro from your ``CMakeLists.txt``.

 .. code-block:: cmake